HermiloOrtega/HermiloOrtega/README.md

 # 👋 Hello, I'm Hermilo Ortega

-## Senior Software Engineer | IT Manager | Microsoft Stack Expert
+## Senior Full-Stack Software Engineer | IT Manager | Microsoft Stack Expert

-Innovative and solution-focused engineer with 10+ years of experience in enterprise software development, system automation, and digital transformation.
-I specialize in building scalable platforms using Microsoft technologies, streamlining operations with Power Platform, and embedding real-time analytics with Power BI.
-I’ve led critical IT initiatives for construction, engineering, and manufacturing firms, driving efficiency and eliminating redundant third-party tools.
+Passionate and results-driven software engineer with extensive experience building scalable systems, web applications, and internal platforms using Microsoft technologies and modern web stacks.
+From enterprise software in C# and ASP.NET to high-impact business automations in Power Platform and full WordPress e-commerce builds—my focus is creating elegant, efficient, and secure systems that align with business needs.

 📍 Vancouver, BC | 🌐 [hermiloortega.com](https://hermiloortega.com)